freedomofpress/encryption-works/encryption_works.md

+# Encryption Works
-### Encryption Works: A Guide to Protecting Your Privacy for Journalists, Sources, and Everyone Else
+## A Guide to Protecting Your Privacy for Journalists, Sources, and Everyone Else

 ### Originally written by Micah Lee.
 Updated version written by Tommy Collison and edited by Harlo Holmes and Garrett Robinson.